 Interested in Applying?

-The call for applications for the winter cohort has ended.
-Check back soon for more information on when the VEC will accept applications for the summer cohort.
+The call for applications for the winter cohort will open September 30th.
+Check back soon for more information on when the VEC will accept applications for the winter cohort.
 In the meantime, you may refer to the program’s acceptance criteria and selection process below to determine your eligibility.

 - VEC will filter applications using the identified acceptance criteria.